What do Amazon, Google, Apple, Microsoft, and Disney all have in common?

 Think you can get a perfect score?

 The skills required in social media management rely more on experience than education.
-A marketing degree can be an excellent benefit when getting started, but there are many successful social media managers who do not boast a college degree.
+A marketing degree can be an excellent benefit when getting started, but many successful social media managers do not boast a college degree.

 That being said, don’t fall prey to the assumption that social media managers simply tweet, pin, and post on Facebook.

 Successful social media managers must excel in communication, organization, and writing.